-Bunker gear, sometimes called turnout gear, is the personal protective equipment firefighters wear on the job.
+Bunker gear, sometimes called turnout gear, is the personal protective equipment (PPE) firefighters wear on the job.
 Bunker gear gets its name from the fact that this set of gear was historically kept at each firefighter's bunk at the fire station, ready for use when a call came in.

 Bunker gear has come a long way since its humble beginnings in the early 1800s.
 Back then, firefighters fought blazes mainly from the outside.
-Modern firefighters must often brave much more brutal conditions within burning buildings in their efforts to save lives and minimize damage, and bunker gear or turnout gear has evolved as a result.
-Today's personal protective equipment (PPE) uses the latest technology to provide superior comfort and protection to firefighters in even the harshest environments.
+Modern firefighters must often brave much more brutal conditions within burning buildings in their efforts to save lives and minimize damage, and bunker gear has evolved as a result.
+Today's personal protective equipment uses the latest technology to provide superior comfort and protection to firefighters in even the harshest environments.

 Today's PPE uses a three-layer system to provide optimal protection from the dangers firefighters face.
 Essentially, the system includes an outer shell, a moisture barrier and the thermal layer or layers.
+These layers reinforce one another, creating a strong barrier that resists combustion, flame spread and heat transfer to the body.

 New bunker gear uses cutting-edge technology along with modern materials and the three-layer system to pass these and many other stringent tests.

-What Is Bunker Gear?
+What Are the Limitations of Bunker Gear?

-Modern personal protective equipment for firefighters utilizes the three-layer system consisting of an outer shell, moisture barrier and a one-, two- or three-layer thermal barrier that protects the firefighter's body from extreme heat.
+Modern personal protective equipment for firefighters utilizes the three-layer system consisting of an outer shell, moisture barrier, and a one-, two-, or three-layer thermal barrier that protects the firefighter's body from extreme heat.
 Each of these pieces is important in its own right, but to be truly effective, turnout gear must function as a whole.
-Bunker gear or turnout gear usually refers to this PPE system in its entirety:
+Bunker gear, or turnout gear, usually refers to this PPE system in its entirety.

 1. Outer Shell